-We’ll are working on arrangements to have a food truck on-site.
-We’ve have Wafels and Dinges serving up coffee and delicious treats for the last two years.
+We are working on arrangements to have a food truck on-site.
+We’ve have Wafels and Dinges serving up coffee and delicious treats the first two years and a Burrito truck last year.
 There is a Costco immediately north of the park, as well as several bodegas and restaurants scattered around the neighborhood.
 Due to being late in the year, the water supply will be turned off in the park; this means no potable water or working toilets.
 Please come prepared with drinking water.
 We’ll have porto-potties near the comfort station at the south end of the park.

 Due to NYC laws about public consumption there will be ABSOLUTELY NO ALCOHOLIC BEVERAGES ALLOWED INSIDE OF THE PARK.

 Due to the lack of water, and also the swamp it would create in the park, it also means no pressure washers.
-In the past it hasn’t been much of an issue.
+In the past it hasn’t been much of an issue even in the mud fest of 2017.
 We may figure out an alternative solution for this but as of now plan accordingly.